 About this programme

-Our Information Systems (IS) Business Analyst Level 4 apprenticeship develops people to analyse information systems solutions and know how they can be used to improve operational efficiency for organisations.
+Our Business Analyst Level 4 apprenticeship develops people to analyse information systems solutions and know how they can be used to improve operational efficiency for organisations.
 Our programme prepares people to regularly investigate and analyse solutions to ensure the right one is chosen.

 Our programme is completely unique, delivered through a leading-edge, innovative approach to challenge-based learning.

 It has been developed using the latest research into effective learning and practical application of skills.
 It provides a flexible learning journey using a blend of learning methodologies including online learning, practical exercises, video content, coaching and workshops.
 It enables accelerated and proficient skills development, as well as offering the opportunity for apprentices to fit learning in amongst their other priorities.